enanomapper/tutorials/Hackathon_on_templates_for_data_collection/README.md

 The goal of the hackathon is to make the participants familiar with the eNanoMapper solutions for data management and data access and start evaluation of the data entry templates.

 ## Data access
-We will demonstrate how https://search.data.enanomapper.net/  integrates various data set how you can search for materials and how to use the application programming interface (API) to access data.
+We will demonstrate how https://search.data.enanomapper.net/  integrates various data sets, how you can search for materials and how to use the application programming interface (API) to access data.

 [Guide for the data access excercises](https://github.com/enanomapper/tutorials/blob/master/Entering_and_analysing_nano_safety_data/enm_Tutorial_DataWorkshop_v4.docx)